AppImageCommunity/QtAppImageUpdateExample/README.md

 Note that you can put an AppImage of AppImageUpdate inside the AppImage for this application.

-The result is similar to https://sparkle-project.org/ for macOS.
+The result is similar to https://sparkle-project.org/ for macOS but this works with AppImageUpdate for Linux.